-As part of efforts to address the high rate of unemployment in Lagos state, the Pro-Poor Growth and Promotion of Employment (SEDIN) programme of the German Development Agency (GIZ) has trained youths and women in Ikorodu Local Government Area of the state on plastic waste recycling.
+As part of efforts to address the high rate of unemployment in Lagos state, the Pro-Poor Growth and Promotion of Employment (SEDIN) programme of the German Development Agency (GIZ) is creating awareness on the opportunities in was recycling for youths and women in Ikorodu Local Government Area of the state.

-“We are here to train the interested participants on plastic recycling in Ikorodu local government,” said Toyin Craig, Adeniran, led advisor, GIZ SEDIN
+“We are here to highlight the opportunities in waste recycling for interested participants in Ikorodu local government,” said Toyin Craig, Adeniran, led advisor, GIZ SEDIN

-Adeniran said GIZ has partnered with three local government areas – Ikorodu, Alimosho and Eti-Osa of the state to train interested youths and women on plastic waste recycling and ways to leverage opportunities in the industry.
+Adeniran said GIZ has partnered with three local government areas – Ikorodu, Alimosho and Eti-Osa of the state to help those interested youths and women in plastic waste recycling leverage opportunities in the industry.

 “There are lots of potentials in the recycling business, GIZ is here to enlighten and apply awareness for people to participate,” she said.